Skip to main content

 Testosterone Replacement Therapy for Men

 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 This method provides a steady release of testosterone, helping to maintain stable physiological levels.
-However, simply replacing testosterone can sometimes lead to a suppression of the body’s natural production and, in some cases, an increase in due to aromatization.
+However, simply replacing testosterone can sometimes lead to a suppression of the body’s natural production and, in some cases, an increase in estrogen levels due to aromatization.

 TRT for men aims to restore testosterone levels, often including medications to maintain natural production and manage estrogen.